 A living language is always changing, despite efforts to label certain words or phrases as “incorrect.”
 Strict prescriptivists labor in vain to police the many scofflaws of grammar rules.
 After all, these “rules” have not been engraved on tablets from on high, but rather are mere human inventions, often without any justifiable reason for the rule.
 For example, one can split an infinitive without sinning.
 To do so is natural to English and often even clearer in meaning.
 Which is better: “truly to believe” or “to believe truly” or “to truly believe”?—the last one of course, despite the split between “to” and “believe.”
 Then why the rule?
 Because it’s not done in Latin?
 But the Latin infinitive can’t be split because it’s one word.
 Esse in Latin; to be in English.

-All in all, Barron’s book is interesting and important, certainly in showcasing this quandary about English’s missing gender-neutral pronoun.
-Despite the attempted pun a reader might be taken aback, however, by Barron’s initial claim that “Pronouns are suddenly sexy.”
-“Sexy” is a sexy word—seemingly describing anything exciting, glamorous, and desirable—but, I doubt, not pronouns.
+All in all, Baron’s book is interesting and important, certainly in showcasing this quandary about English’s missing gender-neutral pronoun.
+Despite the attempted pun, a reader might be taken aback by Baron’s initial claim that “Pronouns are suddenly sexy.”
+“Sexy” is a sexy word—seemingly describing anything exciting, glamorous, and desirable—but, I doubt, pronouns.

 D.T.
 Siebert (ΦBK, University of Oklahoma) is Distinguished Professor Emeritus of English Literature at the University of South Carolina, Columbia.